AdimadLp/atlantis-cloud/SECRETS.md

 ## Using Environment Variables with Secrets

-**Note:** The current configuration uses environment variable substitution (`${VAR_NAME}`) for paths and most settings.
+**Note:** This repository is intended to work without a `.env` file.
 For sensitive credentials, we recommend:

-1. Keep the `.env` file minimal (only for non-sensitive values)
-2. Use Docker Compose secrets for all passwords and tokens
+1. Use Docker Compose secrets for all passwords and tokens
-3. Modify applications to read from `/run/secrets/` or use initialization scripts
+2. Modify applications to read from `/run/secrets/` or use initialization scripts

 ## Adding New Secrets